Protesters set Ebola treatment center on fire in DRC, demanding return of body

 “The population is not sufficiently informed or made aware of what is happening.
 To members of the most remote communities, Ebola is a White man’s invention; it doesn’t exist,” Mambele remarked.

-The World Health Organization has officially declared the outbreak a “public health emergency of international concern,” but global risks remain low.
+The WHO has officially declared the outbreak a “public health emergency of international concern,” but global risks remain low.

-While only 51 Ebola cases have been officially confirmed, 575 cases are suspected, the DRC said Wednesday.
-Health officials are also tracking more than 800 contacts in the country.

 The first suspected case involved a healthcare worker whose symptoms began on April 24 and who later died at a medical facility in Bunia, WHO reported.
 By May 5, the organization was notified of an “unidentified illness” associated with high mortality rates in the province.
 After an inquiry by a “rapid response team” on May 13, the outbreak was identified as the Bundibugyo virus on May 15.

+The CDC found out about the outbreak on Thursday, May 14, a CDC expert source who is working on the Ebola response told CNN.
+The first meetings about the outbreak were on Friday, the CDC source said.

-One American who was working in the DRC has tested positive for the virus and is now being treated at a hospital in Berlin, Germany’s Health Ministry said Wednesday.
+One American doctor who was working in the DRC has tested positive for the virus and is now being treated at a specialist hospital in Berlin.

+On Friday, the Charité hospital said he “shows clear symptoms and is severely weakened but is not currently critically ill and does not require intensive care measures or organ support.”

+The patient has been isolated in a specialized high-security unit since May 20, the hospital said in a statement.
+His wife and four children were admitted to the same hospital on May 21 and are being quarantined separately, but can communicate with him through an intercom and see him through a glass partition, it said.

 Public transport, flights and ferries between Uganda and the DRC have been suspended, and enhanced border security patrols are in place, according to the Health Ministry.